Renters insurance discounts: what to know and where to look

 Generally, renters insurance runs quite cheap when compared to auto insurance or home insurance.
-An average renters insurance policy costs just under $16 per month.
-While that’s certainly more affordable than other insurance types, many insurance companies offer discounts as well.
+An average renters insurance policy costs just under $16 per month.[1]
+While that’s certainly more affordable than other insurance types, many insurance companies also offer discounts—but nearly 40% of people admitted they didn't ask about these savings the last time they shopped.[2]

 What are the best renters insurance discounts?

 Renters insurance discounts — and even their availability — will vary from one insurer to another.
-However, the following discounts are some of the most commonly available to most policyholders.
+However, some common discounts include security system, pay-in-full, senior, and insurance bundling discounts.
+Read more about each below.

-Most policyholders can expect discounts for having burglar alarms or sprinkler systems in your home can help you save money.
+Most policyholders can expect discounts for having burglar alarms or sprinkler systems in their homes can help them save money.

 Setting up recurring payments online can lead to discounts through some insurers.